hmatsuo1/quant-macro2025s/README.md

 This repository contains my work for the Keio Quantitative Macroeconomics course.

 ## About Me
-I'm a 4th-year student in the Economics Department, taking classes to acquire useful knowledge for my thesis about econostatistics.
+I'm a 4th-year student of the Economics Department, taking classes to acquire useful knowledge and skills for my thesis about econostatistics.

 ## Course Topics
 - Business Cycles